celinelouvet/code-analysis-visualization/README.md

 # code-analysis-visualization

-This project is a simple code analysis visualization tool.
+This project is a simple code analysis visualization tool that uses scripts written by [Adam Tornhill](https://github.com/adamtornhill).

 It uses:

 - java
 - [cloc](https://github.com/AlDanial/cloc)